 NameThatLens, in its current form, is essentially a GUI for the wonderful ExifTool by Phil Harvey, but I have plans to make the application standalone in the near future.

-Important Note: This software is currently in an Alpha phase, if you identify any bugs or problems then please report them via the forum.
+Important Note: This software is currently in something of a Beta phase, if you identify any bugs or problems then please report them via the forum.

 NameThatLens will add Artist and Copyright information to your RAW files.
 Simple enter your details on the 'Author Profile' tab and press the 'Save' button.
 NameThatLens will store this information so you only have to enter it once (unless you want to change your details).